ordinobsolete/mycollection/content/hardware/cpu/amd_athlon64_3500.md

   cores         = 1
   threads       = 1
   condition     = "Untested"
-  "number of items"  = 2
 +++

-I own two of these CPUS.
 I really LOVE the Athlon64 logo, so there it is:

 <img src="/images/cpu/logo_athlon64.svg"/>